Report to the People from Phillip W. Chapman

 Dear Editor,

-The purpose of this Report to the People # 37 is to provide information to voters and to assist with government transparency.
-Citizens pay my county salary and have some idea what I’m doing.
+This Report to the People # 36 is meant to provide information to the voters and assist with government transparency.
+This issue provides information on the 13 October Revised Budget prepared by Mr. Hulme and sent to Finance Committee on Saturday, 14 October.

 Get The Latest News!